burlster1980/arupcodev060/content/arup-pages/advisory-services/strategy-and-insight.md

 		<div class="rich-text">
 			<div class="reveal rich-text__content">
                 <H2>Making change work for you</H2>
-				<p>We help organisations to make their biggest decisions.
-Clients approach us, needing to redefine their purpose or take bold steps in new directions.
-For some, regulation is remaking their industry or technology providing new opportunities.
+				<P>In today’s fast-moving business environment clients approach us to redefine their purpose or to take bold steps in a new direction.
+Transformation is driven by regulation redefining industries, technology disrupting the status quo, or users wanting new experiences.
 For others, a merger or acquisition is a chance to revisit their overall strategy.
-Some simply want to respond to tougher competition.</p><h2>
+Some simply want to respond to tougher competition and improve their productivity.
+Whatever the challenge, we develop effective business strategies that are informed and supported by a wide range of technical, economic, and advisory expertise. </P>
-Crafting successful strategies</h2><P>
+<h2>Responding to change, improving performance</h2><P>
-We conduct market and competitor analysis, defining and stress testing corporate strategies to help them stay ahead of market developments.
-Our team will research a client’s market position, working out how they can best prepare for change, expand their services or enter new markets.
-We provide valuable objectivity and offer leaders insights into the trends and developing issues that will shape their future success. </P><P>
+We help leaders ensure that their vision and mission is achievable and on target.
+We conduct market and competitor analysis, defining approaches that will help them to stay ahead of market developments.
+We provide much-needed objectivity and offer leaders insights into the trends and issues that will shape their future operating environment.</P>
-We worked with Swedish utility company Vattenfall, to help them develop a UK electricity distribution business, one that could compete successfully in a new market against established competitors.
-We helped them understand the territory and organise a successful renewable energy operation from the ground up.
+<p>Making change beneficial means knowing what to stop doing, what to start doing and what to accelerate.
+This requires a deep understanding of how a business works from top to bottom of its value chain and how it is performing.
+We are a world leader in supporting organisations through these processes, providing a deep understanding of deliverability and affordability, and the way ways things are done in our clients’ organisations.</p><p>
+Our advisory insights are underpinned by deep technical domain expertise in design and engineering of the built environment, the operation of safety critical assets and business change and organisational development expertise.
 </P>
 			</div>
 		</div>